YizYah/ts-packrat/README.md

 ![easy](images/packrat.jpg)

 # Why
-So you don't have to worry about anything but writing your TS code.
+So you don't have to worry about anything but writing your TS code.  fsdafsdfdsfds

 # What
 [Warning: still beta .]